TheKingOfChaos/Switch-image-generator/README.md

   - Single row layout with up to 24 normal ports and 2 SFP ports
   - Double row (zigzag) layout with up to 48 normal ports and 6 SFP ports
   - SFP-only mode with 4-32 SFP ports and no regular ports
+- Multiple interfaces for generating switch visualizations:
+  - Graphical User Interface (GUI) for easy configuration and real-time preview
+  - Command-Line Interface (CLI) for scripting and automation
+  - Python API for programmatic integration
 - Choose layout mode directly in the SwitchSVGGenerator class:
   - Use `layout_mode=LayoutMode.ZIGZAG` for the traditional zigzag layout (default)
   - Use `layout_mode=LayoutMode.SINGLE_ROW` for a single row layout